 Please be aware this schedule can be disrupted with feeding times due to the age of the rescued baby monkeys.
 Also, if assisting with monkey rescue call outs, they are sporadic, unplanned and unpredictable.

-During your stay, you’ll be provided with comfortable and welcoming accommodations at the main home, where the managers and their family also reside.
+During your stay, you’ll be provided with comfortable and welcoming accommodation at the volunteer home, where the volunteer coordinators also reside.
 You’ll have the opportunity to connect with fellow volunteers as bedrooms are shared, typically with one to three individuals of the same gender.
 Moreover, couples, families, and friends are more than welcome, and arrangements can be made to accommodate them together.
-To ensure a personalized and intimate experience, we limit the number of volunteers to a maximum of eight at any given time.
+To ensure a personalised and intimate experience, we limit the number of volunteers to a maximum of eight at any given time.

-Our cozy bedrooms feature single or bunk beds, and we provide all the necessary bedding and towels to make your stay convenient and enjoyable.
-The shared bathroom is equipped with essential amenities, including a hand basin, bath, shower, and toilet, offering comfort and convenience for all.
+Our cozy bedrooms feature single beds, and we provide all the necessary bedding to make your stay convenient and enjoyable.
+The shared bathrooms are equipped with essential amenities, including a hand basin, bath, handheld shower, and toilet, offering comfort and convenience for all.

-We understand the importance of keeping your belongings safe, which is why we offer lockable safes for you to store your valuables with peace of mind.
+We understand the importance of keeping your belongings safe, which is why we offer lockable cupboards for you to store your valuables with peace of mind.

-For your laundry needs, a pay laundry service is available close by, ensuring you can keep your belongings fresh and clean throughout your stay.
+For your laundry needs, their is a washing machine ensuring you can keep your belongings fresh and clean throughout your stay.

 At our accommodations, we aim to provide a home away from home, where you can relax, bond with other volunteers, and make unforgettable memories during your volunteer journey.

 At our project, we proudly uphold a strictly vegan food policy, promoting an animal and earth-friendly environment.
 All meals provided on the project are thoughtfully crafted to be 100% vegan, ensuring that both the food served and any items brought into the project adhere to our values.